 It is important that you understand the effect a VPN will have on your entire network.
 Correct planning and implementation are essential to your success.
 Review these topics to ensure that you know how VPNs work and how you might use them:

-"What's new for V5R3" on page 2
+What's new for V5R4

-This topic describes what information is new or significantly changed in this release.
+I Describes what information is new or significantly changed in this release.